 Is it bad for me?

-There are differing opinions on which is better for you.
-What we can tell you it’s not good for your fixtures.
-Limescale and build-up on fixtures is caused by minerals, and that white stuff that bubbles around the bottom of your kettle is a sign that hardness is effecting your appliances.
+There are differing opinions on whether hard water is actively harmful to people.
+What we know for sure is that it’s not good for your fixtures.
+Limescale and build-up on fixtures are caused by minerals, and that white stuff that bubbles around the bottom of your kettle is a sign that hardness is affecting your appliances.
 If you’re spending your afternoons wiping down the shower screen, that’s another sign your water is hard.

 In the video above, we show you the differences, and best of all this is a test you can perform at home.